The Man from Snowy River II: Production

 Geoff Burrowes, who produced the first movie, decided to direct as he felt he would clash with any other director because he felt so strongly about the material.

-A horse was injured during the making of the movie and had to be put down.
+A pregnant mare, which was part of the horse mob, injured a leg during the making of the movie and was put down.
 A government inquiry later found, contrary to allegations by the RSPCA, that the horse was put down in the most humane way possible under the circumstances.